JeanPiere91/social-media-backend/README.md

   ## Description

    MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
-   The Challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-I’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
+   My Challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+I am using Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages, I am using a JavaScript date library called `Date.js` to format timestamps.

   ## Table of Contents